-[Scope Ratings] Europe’s airlines brace for yet more pain onrising fuel prices, no-fly zones amid war in Ukraine
+[Scope Ratings] Europe’s airlines brace for yet more pain on rising fuel prices, no-fly zones amid war in Ukraine

 Latest data show that, for Europe’s carriers which disclose hedging, they have significant proportions of fuel costs hedged near-term but much less for later this year and 2023 for some.
 Some abandoned hedging such as Wizz Air or Norwegian, leaving them potentially exposed to much higher fuel costs if oil prices don’t fall back soon.

 Secondly, no-fly zones represent potentially significant extra disruption beyond the skirting of Ukraine’s skies already forced upon European carriers for safety reasons as Russia prepared and launched its attack on the country.
 In Europe, the EU, UK and Scandinavian countries have banned Russian flights from their skies.
-Russia has threatened to retaliate which could create significant problems for carriers reliant on serving Russian airports and using Russian air space such as Finland’s Finnair.
+Russia has threatened to retaliate which could create significant problems for carriers reliant on serving Russian airports and using Russian airspace such as Finland’s Finnair.
 Airlines forced to choose longer routes to avoid flying over the huge Russian land mass would also push up fuel consumption.

 Europe’s airlines face other headwinds in the winding down of various forms of government support on which they relied heavily to get through the Covid-19 shock just as inflation – over and above fuel prices – is picking up in many European countries, particularly in the shape of higher airport charges.